Can We Talk?

-I walk my dog a lot at night, especially since it gets dark so early during winters here in Canada.
+I walk with my husband a lot at in the evening, especially since it gets dark so early during winters here in Canada.
 As I walk I catch wee glimpses of the walls in people's living rooms.
 I'm surprised how often they don't have anything hanging on their walls.
 I think there would be no bare walls if people knew how much great art enhances your living space.

 Artwork can turn your house into a cozy home.
 I know this because I've spent most of my life making bright colorful paintings to turn your empty naked walls into a vibrant space that fills your life with daily joy.

 If you don’t already know me, my name is Cathy Horvath Buchanan.
 I’m an artist who specializes in making bright and colorful modern folk-inspired artwork.

 I believe you deserve to have a home that is a sanctuary.
 A special place you create to nurture your heart, home, and soul.
 I believe your place should be cheerful, cozy and filled with beauty and color.
 All the art I make is in service of these beliefs.

 I was born in Southwestern Ontario, Canada, in the late 60's.
 My father was a Hungarian immigrant, and my mother Canadian born.
 I was lucky that they were both very supportive of my artistic talent right from the start.
 My father's side of the family is very artistic, but my mother has no natural talent whatsoever lol, but she graciously always appreciated mine.